 The beach is free to enter and there is a little gift shop where you can buy pig-themed t-shirts, hats, and other goodies.
 All proceeds go directly towards helping the pigs.

 This is one of the most beautiful stretches of coastline in the Yucatan.
 Think white sands and clear, turquoise waters.

 Sisal was the latest Yucatecan town to be recognized as a Pueblo Magico in 2020.
 This little beach town has operated as a port since 1810.

 Many of the local residents work in fishing and agriculture, but tourism is slowly starting to trickle into the region.
 This quiet, secluded beach is a great place to swim and relax, particularly during weekdays when the town is very quiet.

 If you are traveling here between January and April, you may be fortunate enough to see flocks of flamingoes flying overhead.
 A lot of the restaurants here specialize in seafood delicacies.

 However, arguably the best food is that prepared by the local street food vendors.
 Order yourself a portion of pescado frito, blato botanero, enpanisado de pescado or some homemade ceviche.
 Wash it all down with an ice-cold horchata.

 Sisal is tricky to get to if you don’t have a car but worth the effort regardless.
-You need to take the bus from Merida to Hunucma and then transfer onto another bus bound for Sisal.
+You need to take the bus from Merida to Hunucma and then transfer to another bus bound for Sisal.